 Let me state this a little more clearly.
 Your employee benefits office is not going to give you specific advice on choosing a plan.
 This leaves you with one suggestion for help on this decision – your authorized ORP representative.
 This “ORP representative” is usually an investment or insurance salesperson.
 They get paid only if you choose to enroll in ORP instead of TRS.
 Still expect unbiased advice?
 You shouldn’t.

 Many of these ORP providers are from insurance companies who use products with heavy fees and heavier advertising language.
-Consider this language from Valic, one of the authorized providers in Texas.
+Consider this language from one of the larger authorized ORP providers in Texas.
 “The Texas ORP gives you the significant advantages of portability, tax deferral for contributions, interest and earnings and flexible investment options.”

-That statement from Valic is problematic for me.
+That statement is problematic for me.
 Why?
 First, none of those “significant advantages” are all that significant.
 Second, most financial services companies like this have gotten really good at changing the retirement equation.
 Over time, they’ve used some great marketing to convince individuals that retirement planning should be about accumulating a lump sum amount.
 The idea is that this lump sum amount will be able to generate an income for retirement.
 The problem is, it takes a large lump sum to generate the same income you could receive from a pension like TRS.
 For this reason I usually recommend TRS over ORP.
 For retirement income purposes I simply can’t make the numbers work in favor of the ORP.

 Here’s an example of how the math works out.
 For this story, we’ll use the contribution rates currently used in Texas.
 Your state may be different, but it’s probably close.

 Mitch and Katie began teaching at a Texas university on the same day in 2016.
 They each started with a salary of $45,000 per year.
 With funding shortfalls, they figured they could only expect an average cost of living increase of 1% per year throughout their career.
 Both of them planned to work for the next 30 years until they would be age 65.